Applying for a Dog

 - Does the client live in an environment that would be safe, comfortable and spacious enough for a dog?

-- Does the client demonstrate a desire to communicate about and become a partner with Summit for the working lifetime of the dog?
+- Does the client demonstrate a desire to communicate about and become a partner with Summit?

 A home visit and interview will be scheduled if the applicant is deemed appropriate.
 We may require an applicant to video the home environment if a home visit is not possible.
 The interview would then take place immediately before Assessment #1.
 A background check may be conducted.